 Leeks are an edible plant that are related to onions, scallions and garlic.
 They are used in many different cuisines throughout the world.
 Leeks offer a delicious mild onion flavor to many dishes like soups and pasta.

 Lemons!
 Another citrus fruit, similar to a lime.
-Lemons are a yellow fruit with a very sour taste.
+Lemons are a popular fruit with yellow skin and a very sour taste.
 There are a few different varieties like Sorrento, Bonnie Brae, Eureka and Lisbon.
 Lemons can be used for so many things like lemonade, limoncellos, lemon meringue pies, lemon cookies and more.

 Lovage is a plant that’s leaves can be used as an herb and it’s roots as a vegetable.
 This plant can grow to be 6-8 feet in height.
 Lovage leaves are used in salads and soups.
 People describe the flavor as similar to parsley and celery.

 Liqueurs are distilled spirits but what makes them different from liquor is that they are sweetened with different flavors.
-Liqueurs can also be referred to as cordials.
+Liqueurs can also be referred to as cordials and can be used in many different alcoholic beverages.
 Some popular liqueurs are Irish cream, Grand Marnier, Kahlua, Schnapps and amaretto.

 Lakoocha is a tropical tree that is grown for it’s fruit and timber.
 The lakoocha fruit has a velvety, yellow surface with a sweet and sour flesh that is usually eaten fresh.
 This fruit is also known as monkey jack fruit.

 These high protein legumes are very small and look almost like little pebbles.
 There are several types of lentils, red, brown, green, yellow, black and orange.
 Lentils are a great staple for vegetarian and vegan protein.
 They are super versatile and can be used to make dishes like soups, salads, veggie burgers, dahl and more.

 17. Lady Finger